ibm-cloud-docs/AnalyticsEngine/hipaa-readiness.md

 - Standard Hourly plan in the Dallas (US South) region
 - Standard Monthly plan in the Dallas (US South) region

-HIPAA support from IBM requires that you agree to the terms of the [Business Associate Addendum (BAA) agreement](http://www-03.ibm.com/software/sla/sladb.nsf/sla/baa?OpenDocument) with IBM for your {{site.data.keyword.Bluemix_short}} account.
+HIPAA support from IBM requires that you agree to the terms of the [Business Associate Addendum (BAA) agreement](http://www-03.ibm.com/software/sla/sladb.nsf/sla/baa?OpenDocument){: external} with IBM for your {{site.data.keyword.Bluemix_short}} account.
 The BAA outlines IBM responsibilities, but also your responsibilities to maintain HIPAA compliance.
 After you enable HIPAA support in your {{site.data.keyword.Bluemix_short}} account, you cannot disable it.
-See [{{site.data.keyword.Bluemix_short}} Docs: Enabling the HIPAA Supported setting](/docs/account?topic=account-enabling-hipaa).
+See [{{site.data.keyword.Bluemix_short}} Docs: EU and HIPAA supported settings](/docs/account?topic=account-eu-hipaa-supported){: external}.

 To enable HIPAA support for your {{site.data.keyword.Bluemix_short}} account:
 1. Log in to your {{site.data.keyword.Bluemix_short}} account.